I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Both small group leaders and senior pastors are engaged in this "working" task, which is working with God.

 - We have many "research projects," but what is important is to have a learning attitude.
-The training content will be continuously improved, which is a never-ending journey.
+The training content will be constantly improved.
+This is a never-ending journey.

 null